electronicmax/redecentralise/README.md

-WWW2015-Redecentralise
+Redecentralising the Web
 ====================

-Re-decentralising the Web paper for WWW2015
+Manuscript for CACM 2015